mikeonslow/elm-workshop/part4/README.md

-`Maybe` is generally used to handle situations in which `null` would be used in other languages, this allows us to handle both cases so that our application never acts in an odd way when running into situations in which no value exists (like the example in [part 1](https://github.com/Elm-Detroit/elm-workshop/blob/master/part1/README.md#array) in which `Array.get` could have no value for a non-existant index)
+`Maybe` is generally used to handle situations in which `null` would be used in other languages, this allows us to handle both cases so that our application never acts in an odd way when running into situations in which no value exists (like the example in [part 1](https://github.com/Elm-Detroit/elm-workshop/blob/master/part1/README.md#array) in which `Array.get` could have no value for a non-existent index)

 Elm's built in type `Bool` (used to store boolean `true | false` values) is also a union type